by Mr. Beverly D. Shaw

-Monies were donated for equipment for police department, fire department, and Christmas baskets for the needy.
+Monies were donated for equipment for the police department, fire department, and Christmas baskets for the needy.

 Through the years many events were held and still the programs were followed through.

-Air-conditioning was installed, parking lot was black-topped arid a new bar installed.
+Air-conditioning was installed, the parking lot was black-topped arid a new bar installed.

 Each Commander and his committees worked hard through the years adding new interests.
-Social night was on the regular agenda to create a social atmosphere within the organization.
+A social night was on the regular agenda to create a social atmosphere within the organization.

 Many of the faithful members have gone to “Post Everlasting” and some have moved away.
 The remaining ones carry on and newer members are a great credit to operating the Post’s activities.